 - Log on to the PolarDB console.

-- In the upper-left corner of the page, select the region where the PolarDB cluster
+- On the top of the page, select the region where the target cluster is located.

 - Find the target cluster and click the cluster ID to go to the Overview page.

 Related API operations

 |FailoverDBCluster||Performs a manual switchover by promoting a read-only node to a new primary node in a PolarDB cluster.|